 - Best cable modems: Boost your internet speed

 Several big names have emerged as popular mesh-router solutions in the last couple of years.
-Google's Nest Wifi has emerged as our current favorite on our list of the best mesh routers, thanks to its excellent performance, easy setup and the innovative move to include a built-in Google Home speaker in the mesh extensions, adding functionality throughout the house.
+Google's Nest Wifi is our current favorite on our list of the best mesh routers, thanks to its excellent performance, easy setup and the innovative move to include a built-in Google Home speaker in the mesh extensions, adding functionality throughout the house.

-The Netgear Orbi is a long-time favorite, delivering great performance across a growing ecosystem of products, from the original Orbi RBK50 to the less expensive Orbi RBK40 version and the Orbi Voice add-on.
+The Netgear Orbi is a long-time favorite, delivering great performance across a growing ecosystem of products, from the original Orbi RBK50 to the advanced Netgear Orbi WiFi 6 (RBK852) and the Orbi Voice add-on.